SB-3735

 Illinois SB 3735 — Student Educational Technologies Rights Act / Amendments to School Code and Student Online Personal Protection Act

-IL SB 3735 creates the Student Educational Technologies Rights Act and amends the School Code and the Student Online Personal Protection Act (SOPPA).
-The new Act establishes state policy that students and parents have the right to opt out of school-issued electronic devices and assignments, request human teacher review of AI-generated grades, and opt out of predictive analytics without academic penalty.
-The School Code amendments prohibit school districts from purchasing or acquiring biometric systems (including facial recognition) for use on students, require destruction of existing student biometric data within 30 days, and bar third-party agreements for biometric data.
-SOPPA amendments expand the definition of 'covered information' to include AI-derived data and digital replicas, prohibit operators from permitting AI training on covered information except for K-12 school purposes, and require written parental or student consent before an operator's AI model may train on and indefinitely retain a student's covered information.
-Enforcement is through the Attorney General under existing SOPPA authority; no private right of action is created.
+Creates the Student Educational Technologies Rights Act establishing students' and parents' rights to opt out of school-issued electronic devices, electronic textbooks, electronic assignments, and predictive analytics systems without academic penalty, and to request human teacher review of any AI-generated or automated grade.
+Amends the School Code to prohibit school districts from purchasing or acquiring biometric systems (including facial recognition) for use on students, and requires destruction of existing student biometric information within 30 days with certified documentation to the State Board of Education.
+Amends the Student Online Personal Protection Act to expand the definition of 'operator' to include AI models, expand 'covered information' to include data gathered through AI and digital replicas, prohibit operators from permitting AI training on covered information except for K-12 school purposes or improving operability, and require written parental/student consent before an operator's AI model may retain student training data indefinitely.

 Summary

-IL SB 3735 creates the Student Educational Technologies Rights Act and amends the School Code and the Student Online Personal Protection Act (SOPPA).
-The new Act establishes state policy that students and parents have the right to opt out of school-issued electronic devices and assignments, request human teacher review of AI-generated grades, and opt out of predictive analytics without academic penalty.
-The School Code amendments prohibit school districts from purchasing or acquiring biometric systems (including facial recognition) for use on students, require destruction of existing student biometric data within 30 days, and bar third-party agreements for biometric data.
-SOPPA amendments expand the definition of 'covered information' to include AI-derived data and digital replicas, prohibit operators from permitting AI training on covered information except for K-12 school purposes, and require written parental or student consent before an operator's AI model may train on and indefinitely retain a student's covered information.
-Enforcement is through the Attorney General under existing SOPPA authority; no private right of action is created.
+Creates the Student Educational Technologies Rights Act establishing students' and parents' rights to opt out of school-issued electronic devices, electronic textbooks, electronic assignments, and predictive analytics systems without academic penalty, and to request human teacher review of any AI-generated or automated grade.
+Amends the School Code to prohibit school districts from purchasing or acquiring biometric systems (including facial recognition) for use on students, and requires destruction of existing student biometric information within 30 days with certified documentation to the State Board of Education.
+Amends the Student Online Personal Protection Act to expand the definition of 'operator' to include AI models, expand 'covered information' to include data gathered through AI and digital replicas, prohibit operators from permitting AI training on covered information except for K-12 school purposes or improving operability, and require written parental/student consent before an operator's AI model may retain student training data indefinitely.

 Enforcement & Penalties